MicrosoftDocs/labs/labs/insiderdevtour2018/graph/includes/2_Managing_Files_With_MS_Graph/WriteDataOneData.md

 > **Note:** The file will be created in the **Hol/Graph** folder.

-## Select file & save in one drive
+## Select the file & save to OneDrive

 - Build and run the application.

-- Click in Log In button to authenticate.
+- Click the Log In button to authenticate.

 - After the authentication choose ** Upload file to OneDrive ** button.

-- Click in ** Select File** button.
+- Click the ** Select File** button.
+Max file size is 2 Mb.

-- Select file from your computer.
+- Select a file from your computer.

-- After select file automatically the file is uploaded to your OneDrive.
+- After selecting the file, it is automatically uploaded to your OneDrive.

-- Open your OneDrive and you can see the file in Hol/Graph/ folder
+- Open your OneDrive folder and you can see the file in the Hol/Graph/ folder

-> **Note:** If you want to upload large files visit this [link](https://docs.microsoft.com/en-us/onedrive/developer/rest-api/api/driveitem_createuploadsession).
+> **Note:** If you want to upload large files, visit this [link](https://docs.microsoft.com/en-us/onedrive/developer/rest-api/api/driveitem_createuploadsession).

 ![alt text](/labs-pr/Drive-user-engagement-across-all-your-devices-with-Microsoft-Graph/media/UploadFileOD.png)